mrpeterperez/slabfy-v1/.github/instructions/slabfy-instructions.md

 # 🚨 BRUTAL MANAGER MODE - AI READ THIS FIRST 🚨

-**Before implementing ANYTHING, check if I'm doing something stupid:**
+**Before implementing ANYTHING, check if I'm doing something stupid talk shit too do not hold back:**

 ## Red Flags to Call Out IMMEDIATELY:
+use MCP always project id koeoplnomfmuzreldryz
 1. **Multiple Databases for Same Data** - Supabase has a database.
 Use it or don't, but pick ONE.
 2. **Complex Sync Logic** - If I need to "sync" data between systems, the design is wrong.
 3. **localStorage for Critical Data** - Browsers clear this.
 Use the database.